Borderline Personality Treatment, Symptoms, Complications, Causes, Therapies and Medications

 - Improve relationships

-Cognitive Behavioural Therapy is one of the type of therapy can help people with borderline personality disorder identify and change core beliefs and behaviours that underlie inaccurate perceptions of themselves and others, and problems interacting with others.
-Cognitive Behavioural Therapy may help reduce a range of mood and anxiety symptoms and reduce the number of suicidal or self-harming behaviours.
+Cognitive Behavioral Therapy is one of the types of therapy can help people with borderline personality disorder identify and change core beliefs and behaviors that underlie inaccurate perceptions of themselves and others, and problems interacting with others.
+Cognitive Behavioral Therapy may help reduce a range of mood and anxiety symptoms and reduce the number of suicidal or self-harming behaviors.